Codrutzuuu/CarControl/Nav2_Node/How_to_use_Nav2.md

-# How to use Nav2 - make the robot to work
+# How to use Nav2 - Make the robot work

 ## Launch the robot